E-D-Richard/budget-tracker-webbapp/README.md

 - add total remaining output data (of remaining total of all categories combined)
 - avoid losing form data in collapsed state (include gif in documentation)
 - auto generate pie charts based on js and the CSS "conic-gradient" property.
-- hyperlink (byID) and auto scroll to individual budget (input-area) based on current category selected in New Transaction select element

 ## Details and Specs